Buranji: Buranji writing tradition

-There were two kinds of Buranjis: one maintained by the state (official) and the other maintained by families.
-The Buranjis themselves claim that the tradition of state Buranjis began with Sukaphaa who led a group of Shans into the Brahmaputra valley in 1228.
-On the other hand, the tradition of writing family Buranjis began in the 16th century.
+The tradition of writing family Buranjis began in the 16th century.
 The tradition of writing Buranjis survived more than six hundred years well into the British period till the last decade of 1890s, more than a half century after the demise of the Ahom kingdom, when Padmeswar Naobaisha Phukan wrote a Buranji in the old style incorporating substantial details from the colonial times.

 Official Buranjis were written by scribes under the office of the Likhakar Barua, and these were based on state papers, such as diplomatic correspondences, spy reports, etc. The Buranjis and the state papers were usually secured in a store or library called Gandhia Bhoral under the supervision of an officer called Gandhia Barua.
 Generally one of the three ministers of the Ahom state, the Burhagohain, the Borgohain, or the Borpatragohain, was in command of producing Buranjis, but the junior office of Borbarua took over the power in the 18th century.

 Family Buranjis were written by nobles or by officials who had themselves participated in those event (or by people under their supervision), sometimes anonymously, though the authorship often becomes known.
 It became a tradition for respectable Ahom nobles to maintain their own family Buranjis, and as the liberal Ahom polity absorbed new entrants the creation and existence of Buranjis spread to outside the royal archives and to non-Ahom owners.
 Non-royal Buranjis enjoyed equal parity with royal Buranjis.
 It also became a tradition to read out parts of family Buranjis during Ahom Chaklang marriage ceremonies.